What is an Urologist?

 - Chief of Pediatric Urology

-There were about 372,400 jobs for Urologist in 2016 (in the United States).
+In the United States, there were 372,400 jobs for Urologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Urologist by 2026.
 There will be an estimated 14,300 positions for Urologist per year.

 The states with the most job growth for Urologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.